-Table 12-9 provides projected annual maximum retained catch from 2007 to 2012 using the existing status quo harvest strategy and $F{35\%}$ and $F{40\%}$ harvest control rules in the Bristol Bay red king crab fisheries.
-The projected retained catch under $F{35\%}$ and $F{40\%}$ harvest control rules is an indication of the maximum retained catch that would be possible.
+Table 12-4 and Table 12-5 provide projected annual maximum retained catch from 2007 to 2012 using the existing status quo harvest strategy and F{35} and F{40} harvest control rules in the Bristol Bay red king crab, snow crab, and Tanner crab fisheries.
+The projected retained catch under F{35} and F{40} harvest control rules is an indication of the maximum retained catch that would be possible.
 Actual TACs would be below this but the exact buffer between projected OFL and TAC is unknown.
-For Bristol Bay red king crab, implementing either the $F{35\%}$ or $F{40\%}$ control rule would be projected to constrain harvests compared to the status quo harvest strategy in 2008.
-In 2007 and 2009, projections indicate that the $F{40\%}$ control rule would constrain Bristol Bay red king crab harvests compared to the status quo harvest strategy, but the $F{35\%}$ would not.
-Figure 12-1 demonstrates simulation results for Bristol Bay red king crab from 2007 to 2012.
+For Bristol Bay red king crab, implementing either control rule would be projected to constrain harvests compared to the status quo harvest strategy in 2008.
+In 2009, projections indicate that the F{40} control rule would constrain Bristol Bay red king crab harvests compared to the status quo harvest strategy, but the F{35} would not.
+For snow crab, F{35} control rule would constrain the status quo harvest strategy in 2010, 2011, and 2012, whereas F{40} would be constraining for these same years plus 2008.
+Finally, for Tanner crab projections, the F{35} and F{40} harvest control rule would constrain harvests compared to the status quo harvest strategy for all years except 2009.3 Figure 12-3, Figure 12-4, and Figure 12-5 demonstrate these simulation results for Bristol Bay red king crab, snow crab, and Tanner crab from 2010 to 2012.